shayan-shabani/DiffTaichi-Jumping-Robot/README.md

   Further refine the damping, friction, and actuation parameters to mitigate unwanted mid-air behavior.
 - **Extended Simulation:**
   Expand the topology or add more degrees of freedom (e.g., arms) for more complex locomotion.

-## Acknowledgments

-This project was developed as part of the COMP_SCI 302 course.
-Special thanks to the DiffTaichi community and resources for making differentiable simulation accessible and efficient.

----